-The types of environmental effects, including the range of adverse effects, likely to or with the potential to, if unmitigated, arise from this sub-programme are consistent with those as detailed on Table 8.3.
-At this Programme level, there is an unavoidable lack of specificity of associated with Core Bus Corridor and associated proposals.
+The types of environmental effects, including the range of adverse effects, likely to or with the potential to, if unmitigated, arise from the provisions in this Chapter are consistent with those as detailed on Table 8.3.
+At this Strategy level, there is an unavoidable lack of specificity of associated with proposals.
 This specificity and associated environmental assessment will be provided at project level.
-Notwithstanding this, it is possible to identify potentially significant adverse effects for specific features, including:
+Notwithstanding this, it is possible to identify potentially significant adverse effects, including: